westpoint-robotics/mavros_pose_control/README.md

   2. Check PID gain values in rqt perspective.(If it shows the default value then refer to the sample_config_values.cfg in this package to set up the gains manually.
 Custom values are the 3rd last parameter)
   3. Switch to offboard
   4. Control the quad using joystick
+  5. Either publish a setpoint using command given above or use any of the pre programmed setpoints on the joystick.
+  6. Reset the integrals before switching to setpoint position mode
-  5. push and hold button 1 to go to the target setpoint and stay(setpoint position mode).
+  7. push and hold button 1 to go to the target setpoint and stay(setpoint position mode).
-  6. releasing the button will give control back to the joystick(offboard joystick mode).
+  8. releasing the button will give control back to the joystick(offboard joystick mode).
-  7. Check the button map for several default setpoints.
+  9. Check the button map for several default setpoints.

 ### Additional commands